flytam/exchange-sdk-mcp/README.md

 This MCP service provides the following tools:

-1. `Query Exchange SDK supported methods` - Lists all available methods in the exchange SDK
+1. `Query Exchange SDK supported methods` - Lists all available methods for the exchange SDK
-2. `Query Exchange SDK method usage information` - Retrieves detailed documentation for a specific method
+2. `Query Exchange SDK method usage information` - Gets detailed documentation for a specific method
+3. `Query Exchange SDK README` - Gets the README content of the exchange SDK project

 ## Architecture

-The service is designed with extensibility in mind, allowing for easy addition of new exchanges in the future.
-Each exchange is implemented as an adapter that conforms to a common interface, making it simple to add support for additional exchanges.
+The service is designed with extensibility in mind, making it easy to add support for new exchanges in the future.
+Each exchange is implemented as an adapter following a common interface, making it simple to add support for new exchanges.

 ## Development